Disability Income Protection

 Before forming WealthScope with his business partners, Michael Engler and Michael Steigerwalt, Glenn spent years in Dermatology and Aesthetic Medicine building dynamic organizations and helping them reach new levels of success through proven, actionable strategies.
 Glenn is the author of “There are no life lessons” which is available on Amazon and Apple Books.

-Glenn C. Breslauer is a Financial Representative of The Guardian Life Insurance Company of America® (Guardian), New York, NY.
-WealthScope Financial is not an affiliate or subsidiary of Guardian.
+WealthScope Financial is not an affiliate or subsidiary of Penn Mutual.
 Material discussed is meant for general informational purposes only and is not to be construed as tax, legal, or investment advice.
 Although the information has been gathered from sources believed to be reliable, please note that individual situations can vary.
 Therefore, the information should be relied upon only when coordinated with individual professional advice.
-2021-121506 (Exp.
-5/23)

 U.S. Social Security Administration Fact Sheet, December 2018.